Crime Prevention Tips

 - In cases of emergency, know what number to dial (911) and what to say when calling.

-- Don't give any personal information out if called about surveys, contests, subscription drives, purchases or deliveries until the source of the call has been verified.
-Ask for a number they can be called back at and confirm with what is listed in telephone book.
+- Don't give any personal information if called about surveys, contests, subscription drives, purchases or deliveries until the source of the call has been verified.
+Ask for a number they can be called back and confirm what is listed in the telephone book.

 - Never give your name, address, or phone number to someone you don't know.